00462

 Size: 25.75” x 19.75” Frame

-Biography: Born February 15, 1970 in Charleston, South Carolina.
-American muralist and graphic artist who first gained attention for creating a sticker with a portrait of the towering professional wrestler André the Giant and the word Obey.
-Fairey is perhaps best known for his 2008 “Hope” poster depicting then U.S. presidential candidate Barack Obama.
+Born February 15, 1970 in Charleston, South Carolina, American muralist and graphic artist, Shepard Fairey, first gained attention for creating a sticker with a portrait of the towering professional wrestler André the Giant and the word Obey.
+Fairey is perhaps best known for his iconic 2008 “Hope” poster depicting the U.S. presidential candidate Barack Obama.
 Shepard Fairey’s work combines elements of graffiti, pop art, business art, and activism.
-His work has been seen in galleries around the world and even museums.
-It’s often recognized in graphic designing and signature apparel.
-His work combined street-art activism with entrepreneurial spirit.
+His work has been seen in galleries and museums around the world.
+It’s often recognized in graphic design and signature apparel.
+His work combines street-art activism with entrepreneurial spirit.